 I really cannot claim any credit for this recipe, since I was once again inspired by Nigel Slater – this time from his 12 Tastes of Christmas.

 I added spring onions but if I’d had them on hand, I may have experimented with cranberries or semi-dried apricots.
-As it was, amato mio and I were having a week away in the Derbyshire Dales last week, and I didn’t have access to my store cupboard!
+As it was, amato mio and I were having a couple of weeks in the UK, with week in the Derbyshire Dales, and I didn’t have access to my store cupboard!

 This is in no way diet-friendly but as a scrummy occasional treat, the pleasure justifies the naughtiness… of course, there is nothing to stop you having a couple of puffs with some salad as a main meal!